COVID-19: A Consumer’s Guide to the Coronavirus

 Seniors are an especially vulnerable population.
 They are at the most risk of infection and having severe illness.
 Social distancing is especially important for them.

-In order to make shopping more comfortable for seniors and others most at risk, several stores with essentials and groceries have reserved special times for seniors-only shopping.
-Stores usually open for one hour early in the morning on one or more days during the week.
-These times may vary; contact local stores for exact times.
+In order to make shopping more comfortable for seniors and others most at risk, several stores with essentials and groceries reserved special times for seniors-only shopping.
+Contact local stores to learn about their protocols.